 Red and purple grape juices reduce the stickiness of platelets (platelet aggregation), which is a key factor in blood clotting (2).

 Grape juice also increases the levels of good cholesterol (HDL).
 It reduces inflammation in the blood vessels and improves their ability to relax (vasodilation and relaxation) (1).

-Human studies show that drinking grape juice (especially Concord grape juice) can control systolic blood pressure, especially if you have hypertension (3).
+Human studies show that drinking grape juice (especially Concord grape juice) can control systolic blood pressurei XThe first number in blood pressure reading that indicates the pressure in the arteries exerted by the flow of blood. , especially if you have hypertension (3).

 The consumption of purple grape juice stimulated the release of anti-inflammatory indicators like nitric oxide in patients with coronary artery disease.
 Drinking the juice for 2-4 weeks improved the blood flow through arteries and also lowered the bad cholesterol (LDL) levels (1).

 2. May Slow Down Memory Loss In Older Adults